zeemeng/Knowledge-Index/components/ki-section/ki-section.md

 ## Optional attributes

 - `long-name`: A longer version of the section name.
 It is parsed before being rendered in the UI, whereby any substring surrounded by 2 asterixes (`**`) is wrapped in a `em` element.
+- `no-toc`: If this attribute is set, this `ki-section` would not render a table of contents.

 ## Child HTML/DOM content